No. 205 Group RAF: Tri-force model

 During the North Africa Campaign in Egypt and Libya, No. 205 (Heavy Bomber) Group under Air Commodore Alan P. Ritchie was coordinated successfully with No. 201 (Naval Co-operation) Group under Air Vice Marshal Hugh Lloyd, and Air Headquarters (H.Q.)
 Western Desert under Air Vice Marshal Arthur Coningham.

 This model which separated the command into strategic, coastal, and tactical air forces was presented to the Casablanca planners by Tedder who along with primarily Ritchie, Lloyd, and especially Coningham, implemented and developed the tri-force model in Egypt and Libya during 1942.
 No. 205 Group contributed significantly to these developments.

 At the Casablanca Conference in January 1943, British Prime Minister Winston Churchill, American President Franklin D. Roosevelt, and their staffs reorganized the Allied air forces in the North African and Mediterranean Theater of Operations on this model.
 The result of this reorganization was the Mediterranean Air Command commanded by Air Chief Marshal Sir Arthur Tedder and its major sub-command, the Northwest African Air Forces (NAAF) under Lieutenant General Carl Spaatz, was structured according to the tri-force model.

+1944 operations

+Beginning in April 1944, No. 205 Group began minelaying, code named "gardening" operations, along the Danube as part of the air campaign over Romania's oil exports to Germany.
+The effects of these operations were considerable in reducing the oil river exports.
+Until August, 205 Group also conducted around 23 night air raids over cities like as Turnu Severin, Bucharest, and Ploiești.

 No. 205 Group units were part of the attempted resupply of the Polish Home Army during the Warsaw Uprising Airlift.
+Under the command of South African Brigadier Jimmy Durrant, the Group assisted the Polish Special Duties Flight 1586 by providing Halifax and Liberator bombers from the RAF Nos 148 Squadron and 178 Squadrons (334 Wing) and the SAAF 31 and 34 Squadrons (2 Wing).
+No. 205 Group, including the Polish unit, lost 23 aircraft during the operation.